Bern-Lötschberg-Simplon-Bahn: Origins

 With the opening of the Gotthard line in 1882 the canton of Bern became separated from the main north–south route.
-The administration, not being happy with the situation, made full use of its federal rights to build its own line but it could not rely on financial aid from the Swiss Confederation, the authorities being vehemently opposed to any rival transit route.
-Bern had to look elsewhere to raise the necessary funds and these were to come from an unexpected source.
 In 1871, due to the Franco-Prussian War, France had surrendered Alsace-Lorraine to Germany.
 As part of this annexation, the French-Swiss border crossing at Basel was lost.

-Because of this, business circles in Paris were interested in co-financing a viable international transit route through Switzerland.
-Several alternative routes via Frutigen–Lötschberg were proposed but eventually, the Pro-Lötschberg Initiative Committee won the day.
 The Bern-Lötschberg-Simplon-Bahn was founded on 27 July 1906 and within a few months construction work commenced.